MythFinance/docs.myth.finance/dualSTAKE/src/create.md

 For assets to be suitable for dualSTAKE, they must:

-- have an ALGO liquidity pool on Tinyman, and with **at least 25K ALGO total TVL**
+- have an ALGO liquidity pool on Tinyman, with **at least 25K ALGO total TVL**
 - have at least 6 decimal place precision

 ## Minimum Stake